Three killed in stabbings in German town of Wuerzburg-Bild | Law-Order

 Three people were killed and six wounded in a stabbing attack in the German town of Wuerzburg on Friday, Bild newspaper reported, adding police had stopped the suspected perpetrator with a shot to the leg.

-Police said they they had arrested a suspect after a "major operation" in which parts of the city centre were sealed off.
-"We have arrested a suspect," Lower Franconia police said on Twitter.
+Police said people had been killed and injured and that an attacker had been shot, but did not give details.
+The situation was now under control, police said.

+There was no word yet on the possible motive for the attack.
+"The attacker was overpowered after police used a firearm," Lower Franconia police said on Twitter.
 "There are no indications of a second suspect.
 There is NO danger to the population."

+Videos posted on social media showed a young man seemingly holding a knife being warded off by other men holding chairs until police arrived.
+Another video appeared to show blood on the ground.
+The videos matched the reported location of the attacks on and around Wuerzburg's central Barbarossaplatz, though it was not immediately possible to confirm when they had been made.

 Wuerzburg is a city of some 130,000 people south-east of Frankfurt.